-This document describes how to qualify for a DSA and how the DSA process works.
+This page describes how to qualify for a DSA and how the DSA process works.

 The Insolvency Service of Ireland (ISI) has published detailed information about DSAs, including possible scenarios, FAQs and a booklet.
-It also provides extra information on DSAs, including a quick guide (pdf), on its website backontrack.ie, aimed at people who are struggling with debt.
+It also provides information on DSAs, including a short guide to DSAs (pdf), on its website backontrack.ie for people who are struggling with debt.

 You can read a general overview of personal insolvency options here.